INVENTION CITY TEAM & EXPERIENCE

-Our company began in 1986 with a sole inventor in a family garage.
-Three decades later the spirit of garage inventing is still with us.
 We know from big successes and many failures that the only way to succeed as a professional inventor is to fail as early and inexpensively as possible.
-That perspective and attitude are what we share with you.
-We help you spend your time and money wisely to maximize your chances of success and minimize the cost of failure so you can try, try again.
-We also license and represent select inventions in a wide range of categories including consumer products, DIY, kitchen and bath, industrial, medical devices, food and beverage, sporting goods, outdoors and more.
+That perspective is what we share with our clients.
+We help inventors spend their time and money wisely to maximize the chances of success and minimize the costs of failure so they can try, try again.
+We also license and represent selected inventions in a wide range of categories.

 Invention City is rated A+ by the Better Business Bureau.

 Mike has been commercializing inventions for three decades.
 He's enjoyed the thrill of big successes like Gator-Grip® universal sockets and PowerShot® forward action staple guns and has been well educated by interesting failures.
 Prior to founding Invention City, Mike worked as a commercial photographer and photojournalist in New York City.
 He grew up in California and has a degree in economics from UCLA.
 Away from work he spends as much time as possible outdoors and enjoys surfing, sailing, backpacking and time with his family and friends.

 Dan has a creative genius that can find the souls of great products in undeveloped invention ideas and a knack for bringing those ideas to market.
 Dan joined Invention City to help relaunch the business after serving as head of licensing at Lambert & Lambert and a career in real estate.
 A dedicated outdoorsman, Dan spent his first adult years as a fishing guide in Alaska in and around Lake Clarke and Kodiak Island.
 If you can't reach him on the phone the odds are pretty good he's out of range somewhere on lakes near the Canadian border or in the mountains of Montana.